Department of Modern Languages & Comparative Literature

 Language and literature majors frequently prepare themselves for careers or advanced study in international relations, government, education, journalism, and translating.
 Students in premedical or prelaw programs find the majors and minors in MLCL a satisfying way to broaden their programs of study and many graduates have entered professional programs in these fields.

-The department encourages CAS students, whatever their major, to obtain the greatest benefit from their foreign language requirement by pursuing a minor in their chosen language.
+The department encourages CAS students to obtain the greatest benefit from their foreign language requirement by pursuing a minor in their chosen language.
 Advanced courses in a language or its literature increase proficiency in that language, present the great works and epochs of the literature, and acquaint students with the contemporary culture and that culture’s roots in the past.
-A grade of C or higher is required in all courses taken toward the minor.
-Students plan a minor program with their advisor, consisting ordinarily of six courses in their language or literature at the 240 level or above.
-Minors are available in Arabic, Chinese, German, Hebrew, Japanese, Korean, Russian, and Comparative Literature.
-Internships taken during Boston University’s or other study abroad programs may not be credited toward minors offered by the department.
-Minors have specific course requirements; these are detailed for each minor under Programs.
+Students plan a minor program with their advisor, consisting ordinarily of six courses in their language or literature.

 Courses in Literature or Civilization in English Translation

-The following courses are offered in 2014/2015 with lecture, discussion, and readings in English.
+The following list is a sampling of the department’s courses that are offered regularly with lecture, discussion, and readings in English.
 Any of these courses may be taken for humanities divisional credit.
-Some may satisfy major and minor requirements within specific programs.
-Full course descriptions can be found in the Courses section of this bulletin.
+Some satisfy major and minor requirements within specific programs.
+Full course descriptions for current offerings can be found in the Courses section of this Bulletin.

 - CAS LC 250 Masterpieces of Classical Chinese Literature